Skip to Main Content

 Christian Puglisi and the Lineage Question

 Christian Puglisi trained at Noma before opening Relæ, which earned a Michelin star and built a reputation as one of the most intellectually serious restaurants in Copenhagen before closing in 2022.
-That trajectory is relevant not as biography but as credential: it explains why a restaurant structured around pizza and cured meats is taken seriously by OAD's panel of frequent diners across Europe.
+That trajectory helps explain why a restaurant structured around pizza and cured meats is taken seriously.
 The same sourcing and fermentation principles that defined the tasting-menu work appear here in a form that costs less and asks less of the diner in terms of time and formality.
 The knowledge transferred; the format changed.

 That kind of trickle-down from fine dining to casual format is increasingly common across European cities, but Copenhagen has been particularly active in it.
 The city built its international reputation on New Nordic tasting menus, and a generation of chefs trained in that environment has now opened or is running more accessible restaurants that carry the same intellectual DNA in a different register.
 Bæst is one of the clearer examples of that pattern.